-Whole of organisation: Overall, women currently comprise 20.9% (2019 19.9%) of Brickworks' total workforce.
-Brickworks' goal was to increase this representation to 25% by the year 2020.
-The goal now is to extend the positive gender diversity improvements made in the executive group throughout the business and work to increase female representation throughout the organisation to 25% by 2025.
+Whole of organisation: Overall, women currently comprise 22.8% (2020 20.9%) of Brickworks' total workforce.
+Brickworks' goal is to increase this representation to 25% by the year 2025.
 Brickworks has historically found it difficult to attract and retain female employees, as majority of employees are directly or indirectly engaged in traditionally male dominated manufacturing roles.
 However, there has been significant improvement in increasing the female pool of candidates for vacant management and senior executive positions.